NaiyanJones/naiyanjones.github.io/_posts/2020-06-04-reddit-and-academic-research.md

 ---
 ![](/assets/images/1__6dAXo18vmZ3KiR75TE2XwQ.png)

-This blogpost was originally posted on [Medium in July 2019](www.mediun.com/@naiyanjones/reddit-and-academic-research-aa03f247e310).
+This blogpost was originally posted on [Medium on July 2019](www.mediun.com/@naiyanjones/reddit-and-academic-research-aa03f247e310).

 ### Reddit: The front page of the internet